England Study Abroad Program at the University of Westminster

 Upon return from your study abroad program, Assistant Director for Academic Affairs Rhonda Hinkle processes your Butler University transcript and assists with any academic record appeals.
 Rhonda completed her undergraduate coursework at the University of Evansville and received her master's degree from Bowling Green State University.
 She also has taken doctoral courses at Ball State University.
 For Rhonda, study abroad not only increased her awareness of the world around her but also ignited her passion for travel and education.
 Rhonda can be reached at the email link above or at 800-858-0229 ext.
 4259.

 The University of Westminster offers a wide array of internship opportunities in the bustling city of London.
-Each internship involves a work assignment of 15 to 20 hours, two to three days per week.
+Each internship involves a work assignment of 14 hours, two to three days per week.
 Your placement is subject to a successful interview after you arrive in London.
 The duration of the internship is one semester and it is worth 4 U.S. semester credit hours.

 As part of the internship, you will take a tutorial course and prepare a related academic project.
 An academic supervisor will monitor your progress in your field assignment, act as a placement liaison and assess your project.
 Assessment of your success in the placement is based on one meeting with your internship supervisor, a daily work log and a 3,000 word essay detailing your role in the organization, what you learned and your internship goals.
 Internships are available in: